kevinhughes27/TensorKart/README.md

 ----
 * record new data using as much auto as possible - the idea being to get specific samples of me fixing the AI when it gets stuck

-* [he](https://github.com/SullyChen/Autopilot-TensorFlow) loads his batches sequentially.
-I wonder if this helps?
-It would be minimizing a logical sequence rather than a random one.

 Future:
 -------